Jake88/momentum_tool/documentation/GAME_DESIGN.md

 7. Refine core gameplay (That is 2 lap, roughly X? segments, roughly 1 - 1.5 hours of gameplay) but then determine how you might play a game of 3 laps or more track pieces.
 Potentially the game reverts to a more traditional deck builder.
 IE don't trash a card each time your round ends, and add an additional 2 starting cards?
 8. Instead of a "Sponsor" card, we could just have a loan card that reads: Gain 1, when played do nothing, but pay 2 this round to FORGET this card.
 9. Trial a CO-OP mode where all players control a single car and try to race it against AI.
+10. Do my cards actually need names???
+11. As an idea to try, maybe I scrap the "Deck building" mechanic, and remain with starting deck.
+Then as players drive and pick up bonuses / negatives on the road, they draw from good / bad decks which add to their race deck.
+They can still draw unique cards at the end point.
+12. Grapple COULD just drag you to the tile behind that car?

+13. New style of gameplay to try:
+   1. Remove all ability cards and create basic / advanced deck of pure movement cards.
+   2. Still need to balance xpGain with cost though!
+   3. Add a way of placing positive and negative markers on track pieces.This could be done add tiles with 1-6 transparent numbers, rolling dice and adding a + or - token to that tile.
+Or it could be done at random by the player however they want to set up, or they could use the scenario book to set them up?
+   4. When hitting that you will either draw from the + deck or the - deck and do the effect or in some cases hold onto the card for later boost.

 ## Design Notes:
 1.